 Troops loyal to Premier Nugyen Cao Ky have crushed the Buddhist uprising in the northern South Vietnamese city of Danang.

-Troops loyal to Premier Nugyen Cao Ky have crushed the Buddhist uprising in the northern South Vietnamese city of Danang.
+Background: Troops loyal to Premier Nugyen Cao Ky have crushed the Buddhist uprising in the northern South Vietnamese city of Danang.
 On Monday (23 May) 400 rebel troops and hundreds of civilians - many of them children - surrendered to Premier Ky's troops.

 The defeat of the rebel forces in Danang came after bitter fighting on Saturday and Sunday.